MichelVGameMaker/YY_LIB/README.md

 YY is a small collection of functions to adjust Game Maker room files and object files within your project directory.
 It is intended to pair with external level editor to facilitate import into Game Maker project.

 ## About L2G

 ### Use case
 YY allows to modify Game Maker room files and object files.
 It is intended to help people work on level editor features.
 For example to import room data from an external level editor or to replicate in room data modifications done at runtime.

+### Features
+It allows to modify rooms, in particular by creating layers and populating them with instances or tiles.
+It also allows to modify object, in particular by creating properties (=variables from [Variables Definitions] section of Objects Editor).
 I tried to keep the syntax close to what you would use in GML so that you can, for example, create an instance in your room file with instance_create().
 There is a basic demo with two example of how to parse a room at runtime in room .yy file.
 The first showcases serializing instances created at runtime.
 The second showcases serializing tiles that you have created at runtime.
 I have another example allowing to import the full configuration for entities from a LDtk file, but it is not documented.

-### Features:
-Layer :
-- create layers (instances layer, assets layer, tiles layer and background layer).
-- modify layers' attribute (depth, visible, grid).
-- populating layers with instances, tiles and sprites depending on their type.
-- clear all layers or clear a specific layer.

-Instances :
-- setting instances' attributes (x/y position, scales, image_angle, image_speed, image_blend)
-- setting properties values for instances (=variables value from the [Variable] section for the instance in the Room Editor).

-Object:
-- modify objects configuration, in particular properties (=variables from [Variables Definitions] section of Objects Editor).

 ### License
 YY is fully free.
 Do whatever you want with it.